 Cannabis Industry and Cybersecurity Threats

 All companies face cybersecurity threats, but the legalized cannabis industry's storage of personally identifiable information and reliance on seed-to-sale tracking software can place it firmly within hackers' crosshairs; even though there’s more physical cash than electronic transactions, these companies are no less a target for hackers.
 Most point-of-sale systems at both medical and recreational cannabis businesses automatically report to their state's compliance tracking system, which might include the individual's name, birth date and contact information based on the scanning of a driver's license or state-issued ID card.
-The data can also be targeted by cybercriminals, including "ethical hackers" who do not agree with the legalization of cannabis and seek to expose consumers.
+The data can also be targeted by cybercriminals, including 'ethical hackers' who do not agree with the legalization of cannabis and seek to expose consumers.
 Kathryn assists companies with privacy and cybersecurity from the ground up, whether the cannabis business is a start-up just entering this arena or an established, licensed facility or storefront.
 Additionally, as cannabis companies attempt to combat bad actors, these businesses typically will not find data privacy or cybersecurity guidance or requirements in the laws permitting the sale or use of marijuana.
-Instead, companies are regulated by states' data breach notification laws and possibly the California Consumer Privacy Act (CCPA), if they fall under that law's requirements.
+Instead, companies are regulated by states' data breach notification laws and state consumer protection regulations.
 Kathryn advises these companies in regard to applicable state laws and how they can implement an enterprise-wide privacy and security plan to protect their customer data and their proprietary information and formulae.

 Pro Bono and Community Involvement